 But, of course, sound in air is not digital.
 The pressure waves created by a human voice or a musical instrument are recorded after exciting a transducer of some sort, and the transducer responds with an electrical voltage that is an analog of the pressure wave.
 Likewise, at the end of the chain, the digitized audio signal must eventually move air, using a voltage that is the analog of the original sound wave to drive a transducer that creates a pressure wave.

-Audio Precisions APx555 is the new flagship audio analyzer, with the capabilities to test digital converter performance in both the digital and analog domains, and much more.
 Near the beginning of a digital chain, then, we must use an ADC (analog- to-digital converter) to transform the analog electrical signal to a digital representation of that signal.
 Near the end of the chain, we must use a DAC (digital-to-analog converter) to transform the digital audio signal back into an analog electrical signal.
 Along with the transducers, these two links in the chain—the ADC and the DAC—are key in determining the overall quality of the sound presented to the listener.

 The conventional measurements used in audio test can also be used to evaluate ADCs and DACs.
 These measurements include frequency response, signal-to-noise ratio, inter-channel phase, crosstalk, distortion, group delay, polarity and others.
 But conversion between the continuous and sampled domains brings a number of new mechanisms for non-linearity, particularly for low-level signals.
 This article looks at problems seen in audio A-to-D and D-to-A conversion, and some methods that have evolved to address these issues.